 You design circuitry on a PC by using professional software, such as Quadcopter, Altium, ExpressPCB, or many others available online.
 Keep in mind, most of these tools are the paid version, which means you will have to buy them if you want to design the PCB yourself.

-Now, what you need to know about PCB design and manufacturing are the specifications for each component you want to include in your board.
-The schematic can be of great help for the next step, which is PCB layout.
+Now, what you need to know about PCB design and manufacturing are the specifications for each component you want to include on your board.
+The schematic can be of great help for the next step, which is the PCB layout.

 Image 3: PCB Design & Manufacturing